OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 of use'.
 Legally, a DUA is a kind of contract.)
 Therefore, users are not restricted in this way.
-In addition, the taxonomy is not creative expression, so copyright controls do not apply.
+In addition, the taxonomy is not creative expression, so copyright controls do not apply [ref Patterson2014].
 Therefore use of OTT is unrestricted.

-Certainly the taxonomy could be improved by incorporating DUA-encumbered sources such the IUCN Red List, but doing so would conflict with the project's open data requirement.